 Washington Savings Bank Notice

-Never give your PIN or password to anyone, including WASHINGTON SAVINGS BANK Staff.
+Never give out and any personal information unless you have originated a voice or in-person conversation and we are requesting this information for identification reasons.
+Never give out your PIN number or password to anyone, including Washington Savings Bank staff.
 Emails from legitimate sources such as a bank or the FDIC can be faked!

-When entering our ebranch (website), only enter directly at www.washingtonsavings.net in your browser.
-Never allow another website (such as a search engine or other website or bookmark) to transfer you to our website.
+When entering our website only enter directly through your browser at www.washingtonsavings.net.
+Never allow another website such as a search engine or other website or bookmark to transfer you to our website.
 Websites can be faked if not entered directly!